 That’s what-if history, but there is something to be said for powerful state governments that can act as a check on a wrongheaded center.
-It’s why the Allies made West Germany a federation after the war.
-To this day, education policy, job training, infrastructure and transportation all either fall under the purview of the Länder or responsibility is shared between them and the federal government in Berlin.
+That’s why the Allies made West Germany a federation after the war.
+To this day, education, job training, infrastructure and transportation all either fall under the purview of the Länder or responsibility is shared between them and the federal government in Berlin.

 Roosevelt’s north-south split

 The idea of splitting Germany into a northern and a southern half may not have originated with Welles.
 On his way to the Cairo and Tehran Conferences of 1943, President Roosevelt himself sketched out a similar proposal.
 He put predominantly Catholic Baden, Bavaria and Württemberg in one state and divided the mostly Protestant north along a line running from Stettin to Berlin to Leipzig to Bayreuth.

 Roosevelt’s thinking, wrote British prime minister Winston Churchill in his memoirs, was that Prussia needed to be detached from the rest and treated “sternly”.
 By this point, the American leader apparently did not particularly blame western and southern Germans for the war anymore.
 “I should like to see them live tolerably,” he said at Tehran, “and in a generation they would feel differently.”

 The United States, Roosevelt believed, should take responsibility for the northwestern zone, including Bremen and Hamburg, as well as Berlin.
 The British would take the south; the Soviets the remaining territory in the east.